-There are a multitude of fumes that could be inside your Gaithersburg house.
-Natural gas and fumes that originate from household furnishings, flooring and paints.
+There are a multitude of vapors that could be in your Gaithersburg residence.
+Natural gas and gases that come from household furniture, carpet and paints.
 Not one of these gases are as dangerous as carbon monoxide.

-Call Parker Pearce Service Experts Heating & Air Conditioning at 301-476-4577 right away to begin protecting your family against this dangerous gas.
+Call Parker Pearce Service Experts at 301-476-4577 right away to begin protecting your family against this dangerous gas.

-Carbon monoxide might be an emergency, so it’s not a matter to take lightly.
+Carbon monoxide may be an emergency, so it’s not something to joke about.

-Carbon monoxide is dangerous because you aren’t able to see it, detect it with your nose or recognize it with your taste buds.
-It doesn’t cause irritation in low amounts and can’t be filtered.
+Carbon monoxide is deadly because you cannot see it, detect it with your nose or detect it with your taste buds.
+It’s nonirritating in little doses and can’t be filtered.

 2. It Can Be Lethal Within Minutes

-Carbon monoxide is a byproduct of burnt fuel.
-It can get into your residence during the winter if the heat exchanger on your gas furnace cracks.
-While it depends on how big the leak is and the circulation in a residence, carbon monoxide could become fatal in only a few minutes.
+Carbon monoxide is a byproduct of spent fuel.
+It can get into your residence during cold weather if the heat exchanger on your gas furnace cracks.
+While it depends on how large the leak is and the circulation in a house, carbon monoxide may become lethal in only a few minutes.

-Once inhaled, the gas has a half-life of approximately five hours.
-If you are taking in clean air, you will need five hours to remove it from your body.
-It requires another five hours to cut that concentration by half.
+Once breathed in, the gas has a half-life of around five hours.
+If you are taking in pure air, you will need five hours to remove it from your body.
+It requires another five hours to cut that amount by half.

 3. Carbon Monoxide Poisoning Can Resemble Other Illnesses